-GOAL:- The broad goal of the teaching & training of Post-graduate student in Radio-Diagnosis is to make them understand & implement the knowledge regarding the role of various imaging modalities, helpful in the management of different clinical conditions.
-At the end of his/her training, he/she should be capable to take up a career in teaching institution or in diagnostic center or in research..
+GOAL:- The broad goal of the teaching & training of Post-graduate student in Radiomake them understand & implement the knowledge regarding the role of various imaging modalities, helpful in the management of different clinical conditions.
+At the end of his/her training, he/she should be capable to take up a career in teaching institution or in diagnostic center or in research.